-On a yearly basis, Philip Morris International’s total cigarettes sales have been on a decline in the last 3 years, reaching only 628 billion units as of fiscal 2020, a year-over-year decline of 11% and a 15% decline from fiscal 2018.
+On a yearly basis, Philip Morris International’s total cigarette sales have been on a decline as shown in the chart above, reaching only 622 billion units as of fiscal 2022, down 1% from 2021 or a massive 16% from 2018.

-The declining trend of PMI’s cigarettes shipment volume indicates that fewer smokers take up smoking over the years and some may have totally quit or switched to less-harmful alternatives such as smokeless tobacco products.
+PMI’s declining cigarette sales illustrate fewer new smokers taking up smoking and existing smokers may have totally quit or switched to less-harmful alternatives such as smokeless or non-combustible tobacco products.

-As mentioned, HTUs or heated tobacco units are proprietary consumables that will only work on PMI’s IQOS devices.
+As mentioned, HTUs or heated tobacco units are proprietary consumables that will only work on PMI-produced IQOS devices.

 Some of PMI’s HTUs include HEETS which are also referred to as HeatSticks in some markets.